kaytat/SimpleProtocolServer/README.md

 ### Sampling rate / format
 The Android app will support two sampling frequencies - 44.1 and 48 kHz, just in case the sound card doesn't support one of them.
 The app will assume 16 bit, 2 channel PCM.

 The sampling rate may need to be manually adjusted by the user since the default format may not be a format supported by the Android app.
 To do this, the user will need to manually configure the properties in the "Advanced" tab of the playback device.
+Please also see this: http://kaytat.com/blog/?p=332